adyen-examples/build-your-own-payments-integration-adyen/MODULE_0.md

 # Module 0 : Building a simple checkout page

-* You can keep using your own code to implement this module.
 * A clean starting template is available at all times with the `module-0-start` tag.
   * `git checkout module-0-start` to get the starting template.
 * A proposed solution is available with the `module-0-end` tag.